 Would you like to read – from begin to end – a 18 page pounderous law draft titled “Law for introducing a duty to report cross-border tax structuring”?
 The members of the German Bundestag apparently didn’t.
 After all, nothing seemed wrong with a duty to report cum-ex schemes.
 So the new law, proposed by finance minister Olaf Scholz, passed legislation on December 12, 2019 without much discussion.
 Only afterwards its real content, hidden on page 15, became public.
 It caused incredulity and turmoil among traders and investors.
-This article deals with the upcoming bizarre ‘trader tax’, and with ways to step around it.
+This article deals with the new bizarre German ‘trader tax’, and with ways to step around it.
 Continue reading “The Scholz Brake: Fixing Germany’s New 1000% Trader Tax”

 Compared with machine learning or signal processing algorithms of conventional trading strategies, High Frequency Trading systems can be surprisingly simple.
 They need not attempt to predict future prices.
 They know the future prices already.
 Or rather, they know the prices that lie in the future for other, slower market participants.
 Recently we got some contracts for simulating HFT systems in order to determine their potential profit and maximum latency.
 This article is about testing HFT systems the hacker’s way.
 Continue reading “Hacking a HFT system”

 The more data you use for testing or training your strategy, the less bias will affect the test result and the more accurate will be the training.
 The problem: price data is always in short supply.
 Even shorter when you must put aside some part for out-of-sample tests.
 Extending the test or training period far into the past is not always a solution.
 The markets of the 1990s or 1980s were very different from today, so their price data can cause misleading results.